Mdhvince/CPPBaseLearning/README.md

 ```

 # OOP
-I always thinking of 4 main blocks when defining a class:
+I always think of 4 main blocks when defining a class:
 - Attributes
 - Constructors / Destructor
 - Methods
 - Getters and Setters

-Tip : If a multiple .cpp files include the same .h file, so in general if a .h file is included more n times in a project, the compiler will process it n times and give us an duplicate declaration error, to avoid this we need to tell the compiler to only process it once.
+Tip : If multiple .cpp files include the same .h file, so in general if a .h file is included  n times in a project, the compiler will process it n times and give us an duplicate declaration error, to avoid this we need to tell the compiler to only process it once.
 We do that by wrapping an include guard around the class declaration.

 ```cpp
 #ifndef _CLASSNAME_H_